geudde/attic-chest/pages/13.reference/01.porden/docs.md

 hook in.
 TIIE ESCAPE.
 129

 Alfred scarce gone, Alonzo hears the alarms
-Of earnest fight, and sees the gleam of arms ; Advancing to the spot, he viewed his friend 580
+Of earnest fight, and sees the gleam of arms; Advancing to the spot, he viewed his friend 580

-With two strong knights on noble steeds contend ;
+With two strong knights on noble steeds contend;
 And now the first his manly arm has slain, "\

 Who still in dying grasp'd his courser's rein, V

-While, faint with wounds, the victor prest the plain ; J Yet begs Alonzo, with his latest breath,
+While, faint with wounds, the victor prest the plain; J Yet begs Alonzo, with his latest breath,
 To guard Miranda, and avenge his death.
 He mounts the vacant steed — The stranger knight